Autism Centre for Research on Employment

 Our mission and values

-We aim to empower and support autistic people to help them realise their full employment potential.
-Our values are the following:
+ACRE works to empower and support autistic people to realise their full employment potential.
+Specially we aim to:

-- Autistic people have a right to contribute to our society.
+- Promote the rights of autistic people to contribute to our society

 Current research projects